 setState is very easy to understand and effective local state management.
 It accurately handles the ephemeral state; however, it becomes tedious to maintain the setState that is scattered all over the place.

 Fish-Redux was first introduced by Alibaba Tech and is suitable for medium to large-sized applications.
 It also operates on a different layer than Redux does, and thereby, it streamlines the state management.

 MobX is a state management library consisting of Observables, Actions, and Reactions.
 The flow of these components is unidirectional and looks very effortless.

 Anything that can be derived from the application state should be.
 Automatically.

 Riverpod acts exactly the same as Provider, however, it can solve the common problems that a provider has.
-Riverpod ensures higher performance, readability, testability along with the unidirectional data flow.
+It ensures higher performance, readability, and testability along with the unidirectional data flow.
 Riverpod state management doesn’t require you to depend on BuildContext, you can independently manage the state.

 GetIt is optional state management for InheritedWidget or Provider.
 It is used to access objects, but it is not exactly a state management technique.
 GetIt allows you to differentiate the interface from the main implementation and concrete implementation.